amandatell/randomScroll/README.md

 Bored?
 Scroll a joke is here to save the day.
 Scroll endlessly up and down to enjoy a new joke.

 This application is reliant on scroll functionality and API calls.
-Scrolling is faster than calling an external API, so scroll slow or wait a milisecond for the joke to render.
+Scrolling is faster than calling an external API, so scroll slow or wait a millisecond for the joke to render.

 ### Framworks and libraries
 This application uses: